The sprint backlog is the set of items that were selected at the start of the sprint to achieve them during the sprint following the sprint objective.

 If the development team can not reach the sprint goal, they will benefit from the sprint review to analyze the reasons.

 Sprint backlog always in continuous improvement

-Each new sprint backlog have to be improved by one of the axis of improvement defined during the previous retrospective sprint.
-This artifact is one of the most important elements of continuous improvement brought by scrum.
+Each new sprint backlog must have one of the axis of improvement defined during the previous retrospective sprint.
+The presence of this item is very important to insure the continuous improvement.

 The sprint backlog has a variable scope

 Although the sprint backlog is defined at the start of the sprint, it continues to evolve throughout the sprint.
 Teams can add, modify or delete items based on their findings.

 Moreover, its plan can also change throughout the sprint to take into account the latest explorations of the development team.